MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machine-scale-sets/instances-not-repaired.md

 ---
 # Azure Virtual Machine Scale Set instances aren't repaired even when automatic repairs policy is enabled

 Azure VMSS instances remain in an "Unhealthy" state and aren't repaired even when the automatic repairs policy is enabled.

-This article lists possible causes for this issue and provides solutions.
+Here are possible causes for this issue:

-## Cause

 - The automatic repairs policy isn't correctly enabled in the scale set.
 - Health monitoring isn't correctly configured in the scale set.
 - The instance is marked unhealthy due to a provisioning failure.
 - Automatic repairs have been suspended in the scale set due to too many failed repairs.
 - The instance is in its grace period.

+To resolve this issue, use one of the following solutions.

 ## Resolution 1: Enable automatic repairs in the scale set

 Confirm that your VMSS is opted into automatic repairs by [viewing its service state](/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-automatic-instance-repairs#viewing-and-updating-the-service-state-of-automatic-instance-repairs-policy).